-Perfectly roasted turkey with red wine gravy made with the pan drippings.
-A fool-proof, easy recipe for roasted turkey with sauce that will impress the guests!
+Perfectly roasted turkey with red wine gravy made with pan drippings.
+A fool-proof, easy recipe for roasted turkey with a sauce that will impress the guests!

 This turkey with red wine makes the perfect Thanksgiving or Christmas turkey dish.
 Moist, flavorful meat, crispy skin, and rich smooth gravy to make things perfect.
 And if you would like another whole turkey recipe, try the Dutch Oven Turkey!

 Why love this recipe?

 - The meat is incredibly moist, including the breast and the skin is crispy.